Radium-F/HellsGate/README.md

  PDF also included in this repository.

  Overview :
-  1   The first step is to access to the Thread Environment Block (TEB) 2   From there, access the PEB
+  1   The first step is to access to the Thread Environment Block (TEB)\n 2   From there, access the PEB
   3   Go through the PEB and get the base address from ntdll.dll 4   Access the EAT from ntdll.dll